VivekTiwari-1/VivekTiwari-1/README.md

 - 🔭 I’m currently working on AI-based Mock interview project

-- 👯 I’m looking to collaborate on real-world and impactful projects
+- 👯 I'll love to collaborate on real-world and impactful projects

 - 🤔 I’m looking for help with Blockchain development